Top 10 popular pushchairs

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

 We've reviewed hundreds of pushchairs, testing each for safety and durability in our lab, and assessing comfort and usability with our parent panel, to help you find the best one for you and your baby.
-Here, we've rounded up the most popular pushchairs in the UK based on your searches on Google over the past three months.
+Here we've rounded up the most popular pushchairs in the UK based on your searches on Which? over the past six months.

-The iCandy Peach is the pushchair of the moment, with the most amount of interest online.
-Silver Cross is gaining the most attention as a brand, with four of its models in the top 10.
+The Mamas and Papas Ocarro is the pushchair of the moment, with the most amount of interest online.
+Silver Cross is gaining the most attention as a brand, with three of its models in the top 10.

-But we've found that popularity doesn't necessarily equal a great pushchair – in fact, the buggies listed below range from a mediocre 57% to an impressive 82%.
-Read the reviews for each pushchair to find out which are Best Buys.
+But we've found that popularity doesn't necessarily equal an excellent pushchair – in fact, the buggies listed below range from 68% to an impressive 83%, and they range in price by a massive £800.
+Read the reviews for each pushchair to find out which are Best Buys and are worth picking up.

 Which popular pushchairs are Best Buys?